diogovalentte/homarr-iframes/docs/SOURCES.md

 - `LINKWARDEN_ADDRESS`: your Linkwarden instance address, like `https://sub.domain.com` or `http://192.168.1.45:8080`.
 - `INTERNAL_LINKWARDEN_ADDRESS`: your Linkwarden instance address, like `https://sub.domain.com` or `http://192.168.1.45:8080`.
 - `LINKWARDEN_TOKEN`: an access token used to access your Linkwarden instance API to get your links.
 You can get it in **Settings -> Access Tokens -> New Access Token**.
+- `LINKWARDEN_BACKGROUND_IMG_URL`: an image URL to be used as the background of each bookmark card.

 # Vikunja